cpeddire/Terraform-InfraAlarams-and-Autoscaling-with-ELB/README.md

   # metrics conditions
   1. CPUUtilization >= 50 for 4 minutes   Then   websever_scaleup_alaram will trigger
   2. CPUUtilization <= 20 for 4 minutes   Then   websever_scaledown_alaram will trigger
-  3. if the target is not healthy         Then   load_balancer_healthcheck_alaram will trigger
+  3. if the instance count < 3 and target is not healthy Then load_balancer_healthcheck_alaram will trigger

 # For every Alaram got triggered you will be getting an email notification from AWS